moneychien19/note-meta-blueprint-500-101/business-manager.md

 - **Standard access**: Toggle on each task you'd like the person to perform.
 - **Admin access**: Toggle on admin access to allow the person to manage the asset and perform all available tasks.

+> Scenario: A client creates a Business Manager for their Facebook Page.
+The client wants an agency that owns a separate Business Manager to also manage the Page.
+>
+> Then the client can **share the Page as an asset** with the agency Business Manager.

 ## Key Knowledge
 - Permissions